AnatolyMuntean/flask-demo/README.md

 </VirtualHost>
 ```

+Create the database (SQLite) by running in terminal `./db_create.py`.

-When making changes to sources, make sure to run `reload.sh`.
-Otherwise there would be no changes in the browser, even after reload.
+When running as WSGI application and after making changes to sources, make sure to run `./reload.sh`.

 ## Credits
 Based on this tutorial: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world